htran524/inf133-a1/readme.txt

 4. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)
 I am taking "The Web Developer Bootcamp 2025" along side with this course (https://uci.udemy.com/share/106YVG3@5gjMT5JazJZgFITg3km8aJs0vxR7fy9qVueVTtdN-ZByioOehMvFNKYDjf5ndrarzQ==/)
-I also use some tool from Bootstrap documentation to do the navbar and the photo slide show
+I also use some tool from Bootstrap documentation to do the navbar and the photo slide show I also consult this website as making the page https://developer.mozilla.org/en-US/docs/Web/CSS/Reference

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 I did not consult with other classmates for this assignment

 6. Is there anything special we need to know in order to run your code?
 There is not think special in order to run my code

+7. Link to my portfolio: https://htran524.github.io/inf133-a1/